Arterial Blood Gases

 Prior to Test

 If the blood is going to be taken from an artery in the arm, an Allen test will be done.
 This test will be used to evaluate blood circulation.
 During the Allen test, the technician will press the radial and ulnar arteries in the wrist.
 This will cause your palm to turn white.
 When the arteries are released, the skin will turn pink and flushed.
-If your skin does not flush within five seconds, this will indicate that you have decreased blood flow to your palm.
+If your skin does not flush within 5 seconds, this will indicate that you have decreased blood flow to your palm.
 Another puncture site will need to be chosen.

 Description of Test